A Relational Program Logic with Data Abstraction and Dynamic Framing: Remarks on case studies

 When true, the disjointness and inclusion assertions for reads and encapsulation are usually proved without any need for user interaction.
 The user does see the assertions among the proof obligations enumerated by Why3.
 The user does not compute separators or effect subtractions, those are done by \WhyRel.

 \paragraph{Modular linking.}

-Like most procedure-modular verifiers, Why3 and \WhyRel\ have no explicit linking.
-In terms of the logic, Why3 verifies the premises of the standard linking rule (\rn{Link} in Fig.~\ref{fig:proofrulesU}) so the contracts assumed by a procedure's callers are the ones for which the procedure's implementation is verified. \WhyRel\ generates code that expresses hiding, i.e., the premises of our modular linking rules: the implementations get to assume the private invariant (or coupling, in the relational case) and must maintain it.
+In terms of the logic, Why3 verifies the premises of the standard linking rule (\rn{Link} in Figure~\ref{fig:proofrulesU}) so the contracts assumed by a procedure's callers are the ones for which the procedure's implementation is verified. \WhyRel\ generates code that expresses hiding, i.e., the premises of our modular linking rules: the implementations get to assume the private invariant (or coupling, in the relational case) and must maintain it.
 For this to be sound, \WhyRel\ checks encapsulation, as described above, and generates Why3 lemmas to encode the additional proof obligations.

 For unary hiding, the private invariant should be framed by the module boundary; this obligation is generated in the form of a lemma that expresses the framing semantics (\ref{eq:frmAgree}).
 At the same time, \WhyRel\ generates the obligation that the client precondition implies the private invariant.
 For relational hiding, the coupling invariant should be framed, on both left and right, by the boundary (using relational framing semantics Def.~\ref{def:frmAgreeRel}).
-Example framing lemmas are in Fig.~\ref{fig:framelem}.
+Example framing lemmas are in Figure~\ref{fig:framelem}.

 Another obligation generated in the form of a lemma is that the coupling should be refperm monotonic: